gfek/Lepus/README.md

   \__ AMAZON-2011L : 54.224.0.0 - 54.239.255.255
 ```

 > A folder is created with the name of the given domain.
-Inside the folder you can find three (3) .txt files (IP2ASN.txt, IP2WHOIS.txt, subdomains.txt)
+Inside the folder you can find three (3) .txt files (IP2ASN.txt, IP2WHOIS.txt, subdomains.txt).
+For consecutive runs for the same domain, the tool keeps in mind previously found domains so that the result files are incremental (say for example in case you want to try different wordlists, previous results don't get overwritten).